nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The export JSON file will export all the current data into a JSON file.

-It works by utilizing the same mechanism that is used by AB3 when saving the addressbook into a JSON file.
+It works by utilizing the same mechanism that is used by Socius when saving the addressbook into a JSON file.

 #### Usage